stefaniuk/link-capture-browser-extension/docs/adr/ADR-002_Extension_API_Authentication.md

 - [x] Dan, 2026-03-20, make API authentication an explicit PRD requirement
 - [x] Dan, 2026-03-20, select Keycloak as the default identity provider for each environment, with separate realms and client registrations
-- [ ] Dan, TBD, define the exact scopes for each environment
+- [x] Dan, 2026-03-20, define the exact first-release scopes for each environment
 - [x] Dan, 2026-03-20, define the refresh token policy for the extension
+- [x] Dan, 2026-03-21, define browser-restart session restoration using a persisted refresh token

 ## Tags 🏷️